neatcoin/docs/docs/bootstrap.md

 * Choose extrinsic `lockdrop`, `unlock`.
 * Replace the identifier field.
 Remove "0x", and insert all uppercase "NEAT".
 * Choose "Submit Transaction" and finish the transaction submission.

+## Additional notes

+The launch date of Neatcoin has not been determined.

+There may still be a (really small) chance that the details changes.
+In any case, a change will only extend the lock, but never shrink it.

+Unless the lockdrop suffers from technical failures or security issues (in which case a new lockdrop will have to take place), the current lockdrop will be the only source of Neatcoin's genesis block.
+There won't be any additional allocations or lockdrops.